aws/sagemaker-python-sdk/doc/overview.rst

 For more information about how to train an XGBoost model, please refer to the XGBoost notebook here_.

 .. _here: https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/xgboost_abalone/xgboost_abalone.ipynb

+You can also find this notebook in the **Introduction to Amazon Algorithms** section of the **SageMaker Examples** section in a notebook instance.
+For information about using sample notebooks in a SageMaker notebook instance, see `Use Example Notebooks <https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html>`__ in the AWS documentation.

 .. code:: python